avramstefan/avramstefan/README.md

 <pre>
 📚 I am a student at Faculty of Automatic Control and Computer Scienece, UPB, Bucharest 🚩 Creator of <a href="https://arena.acadnet.eu" target="_blank">arena.acadnet.eu</a> for more than 800 participants in programming contests.
-🚩 Software Engineer at Keysight
+🚩 Software Engineer at Stripe
 <!--🤔 I’m open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/1MUKcMqSBA-6dVFPzUXCHHuFnOi4kYV7W/view?usp=drive_link" target="_blank">MY RESUME</a> (may 2023).-->
 </pre>
 <hr>